Water-returning engine: Water-returning engines

 These restrictions led to the very earliest form of steam engine used for power generation rather than pumping, the water-returning engine.
 With this engine, a steam pump was used to raise water that in turn drove a water wheel and thus the machinery.
 Water from the wheel was then returned by the pump.
 These early steam engines were only suitable for pumping water, and could not be connected directly to the machinery.
+They consumed considerable coal, but had the benefit that they did not need to be used when the water supply was sufficient.

-The first practical examples of these engines were installed in 1742 at Coalbrookdale and as improvements to the Carron Ironworks on the Clyde in 1765.
+The first practical examples of these engines were installed in 1742 at Coalbrookdale, at Nehemiah Champion's brass works at Warmley in 1749 and as improvements to the Carron Ironworks on the Clyde in 1765.
 Richard Ford at Coalbrookdale first tried using horse pumps in 1735.
 The first engines were atmospheric beam engines to either Newcomen, Smeaton or Watt's systems.
 A cylinder was provided on opposite sides of the beam, one as the working cylinder supplied with steam and the other as the pumping cylinder.
 The engines were single-acting, the power stroke being downwards at the power cylinder, and the pump being a simple upward-acting bucket pump.
 The Watt engines were of Watt's early single-acting atmospheric designs.
 By the time of his later thermodynamic improvements, he had also developed his sun and planet gear and could offer engines that rotated directly.
 A large single-acting engine, Resolution, was built at Coalbrookdale and by the time it was delivered in 1782, it had already been obsoleted by these further developments.
 Despite this, the engine worked successfully for almost forty years.

 As well as blowing furnaces, the rotary output of the water wheel was also used to drive mills and factory equipment, by use of lineshafts.
+By the middle of the eighteenth century, Mantoux describes them as "being everywhere".
 In 1765 Matthew Boulton considered using a Savery engine to power the waterwheel of his Soho Manufactory.
 He went so far as to build a model of this engine and sought the advice of both Benjamin Franklin and Erasmus Darwin on the subject.
 By 1768 though, the promise of Watt's beam engine convinced him to wait, even though it would be several years until Watt's Kinneil engine was brought South and rebuilt at Soho.
 In 1777 Boulton and Watt built a new engine, Old Bess, for their use.
 The engine still survives in the Science Museum.

 Water-returning engines were superseded by the rotative beam engine, that could power rotating machinery directly.